 "How to prune a cactus" sounds like a lead-in to a bad joke, the answer to which would be: "Carefully!"
-But caution is indeed the watchword when working with cacti (Cactaceae), since their protective needles can be very painful if they find their way into your skin.
-Fortunately, this is a very infrequent task for your to-do list: Unless seriously diseased or damaged, cacti can typically go for years without being trimmed.
+But caution is indeed the watchword when working with desert cacti (Cactaceae), since their protective spines can be very painful if they find their way into your skin.
+Fortunately, this is a very infrequent task for your to-do list.
+Unless seriously diseased or damaged, cacti can typically go for years without being trimmed.

 Video of the Day

 The main purpose for occasional trimming of healthy cactus plants is to minimize their susceptibility to disease and optimize their appearance.
 Because of this, most cacti will not require any kind of ongoing pruning care.
 If your plant needs to be pruned, it can be done in just a few simple steps.

 Take steps to make sure you are safe while pruning.
 Cover yourself completely with protective clothing when pruning large cactus plants outdoors.
 Wear long sleeves and pants and put on heavy leather gloves and shoes or boots.
 For added protection, cover your face with a bandana, wear a hat and don plastic safety goggles to protect your eyes.
 When cutting small, indoor plants, such extensive measures generally are not necessary; gardening gloves are usually sufficient, just make sure they are thick enough to protect your hands from the sharp spines.

 Cover the ground around the cactus you are pruning with an old sheet, carpet scraps or newspapers.
 This collects the spines and smaller pieces of the plant as you prune it and keeps them contained for easier disposal.
 Place a large trash can and shovel nearby to dispose of larger pieces of the cactus.